 About the Burton Blatt Institute

 The Burton Blatt Institute (BBI) at Syracuse University reaches around the globe in its efforts to advance the civic, economic, and social participation of people with disabilities.
 BBI builds on the legacy of Burton Blatt, former dean of SU’s School of Education and a pioneering disability rights scholar, to better the lives of people with disabilities.
-BBI has offices in Syracuse, NY, New York City, Washington, D.C., Lexington, KY, and Atlanta, GA.
+BBI has offices in Syracuse, NY, New York City, Washington, D.C., and Lexington, KY.

 Given the strong ties between one’s ability to earn income and fully participate in their communities, BBI’s work focuses on two interconnected Innovation Areas: Economic Participation and Community Participation.
 Through program development, research, and public policy guidance in these Innovation Areas, BBI advances the full inclusion of people with disabilities.